 support!
 Please keep in mind, these are donations and not required items.
 I will update this list as needs arise.

 This year I am working on several Donors Choose projects to enhance our classroom.
 Donors Chose is a United States based 501(c)(3) non-profit organization that allows individuals to directly donate to public school classroom projects.
-My first project this year is to obtain stem items for our classroom.
-Please consider reading about my project and sharing the link with family, friends and your employer.
+In the past, I have been able to obtain stem items for our classroom and literacy items for Centers.
+Please consider reading about our projects and sharing the link with family, friends and your employer.
 Any donation would be greatly appreciated!
-Once this project is funded, I plan to work on another project to obtain flexible seating for the children.
-Please check the links below often to see the progress of this project and all future projects.
+Once our projects are funded, I plan to work other supplies to enhance our class activities.
+Please check the links below often to see the progress of our projects and all future projects.